cjwit/rhythm/source/part4.md

 ## Conclusions

-This set of short essays describes core elements of rhythm by prioritizing perception with three goals in mind.
-First, I aim to introduce some terminology that can inform how we hear and understand what we listen to.
-These elements may prove more or less helpful depending on the music that is playing, but they are widely applicable.

-Second, the approaches here resist the western-centric methods and perspectives that commonly define things like beat, meter, and subdivision.
-I present these examples, especially in this final section, to show how these methods are not as widely useful as they so often seem.
-This is not a case of a system being used inappropriately for something that does not fit.
-Like other global systems, western, musical notation is derived from specific histories and compositional styles.
-It is a tool serving a purpose.
-Just as it obfuscates nuance in some Moroccan styles, it hinders certain elements of western performance practice when used inappropriately.

-Finally, I want to focus our understanding of music and sound more holistically on the body.
-We do not just hear music, we feel it, dance it, sing it, and experience the world around us to it.
-Yet, each of us does so differently based on experiences, abilities, training, hopes, dreams, and so on.
-Music, like so many other things, lives in systems that we internalize.
-But at their best, rules and expectations—whether musical or otherwise—are made to be broken.
+This set of short essays considers rhythm from the perspective of expectation and ambiguity.
+Music is something that we feel as much as we hear.
+It impacts us, in part, through how we sense it, not just how we hear or think about it.
+Rhythm works, in part, by organizing time.
+This final section demonstrates how we experience and understand rhythmic ambiguity and how common "rules" and western classical music-oriented understanding of rhythm can be reductive, failing to illuminate how we *feel* music.

+Music and musicians set up and break down listener expectation in innovative ways and these dramatically change how we experience music.
+Like so many other things, music lives in systems that we internalize, but, as I hope is clear through these essays, it is at its best when we understand that the rules of those systems are made to be broken.

 [Part 3: Feeling the beat(s)](part3.html) | [Back to contents](index.html) | [References](references.html)